 The poem takes the reader through a series of statements the speaker makes about herself.
 She praises her strength, her body, and her ability to rise up and away from her personal and historical past.
 There is nothing, the speaker declares, that can hold her back.
 She is going to “rise” above and beyond anything that seeks to control her.

-‘Still I Rise’ can be read in full here or watch Maya Angelou recite the poem below.
+You can watch Maya Angelou recite the poem below.

 Structure and Form

-‘Still I Rise’ is a nine stanza poem that’s separated into uneven sets of lines.
-The first seven stanzas contain four lines, known as quatrains, stanzas eight has six lines and the ninth has nine.
+‘Still I Rise’ is a nine-stanza poem that’s separated into uneven sets of lines.
+The first seven stanzas contain four lines, known as quatrains, stanza eight has six lines and the ninth has nine.
 The first seven stanzas follow a rhyme scheme of ABCB, the eighth: ABABCC, and the ninth: ABABCCBBB.

 Tone and Mood